 2. Marriage, Family, and Love – Pa Ingalls loved his wife and his family passionately.
 He protected them fiercely, and provided for them in any means that he could.
 He taught them lessons by the way he lived, and with his heart-to-heart talks with them by lantern-light.

-3. Cash on the Barrel – Pa taught us to be frugal and wise with our money and to owe no man a debt.
-In one episode after Hanson’s Mill is closed and he is out of work, Pa says the family will no longer charge at Oleson’s store, and that it will be “cash on the barrel” or cash only for purchases.
+3. Cash on the Barrel – Pa taught us to be frugal and wise with our money and to owe no one a debt.
+In one episode after Hanson’s Mill is closed and he is out of work, Pa says the family will no longer charge at Oleson’s store, and that it will be “cash on the barrel” (cash only) for purchases.

 4. Selfless Concern for Others – Pa had concern for the well-being of others, particularly those who were the most vulnerable.
-In the TV series, he sets a great example of this by adopting Albert, James, and Cassandra.
+In the TV series, he sets a great example of this by adopting Albert, James, and Cassandra (played by Melissa Francis).
 Pa is highly sensitive to his environment and is generous with his time and energy for the good of others.

 5. The Simple Life – “Well all’s well that ends well,” Pa replied (Little House on the Prairie).
-Material possessions come and go, as do pets, friends and even family.
+Material possessions come and go.
 The Ingalls had to uproot themselves a number of times, leaving many possessions behind, but one thing always remained the same; as long as they were together, they were home.